Multimodal Industrial Anomaly Detection by Crossmodal Feature Mapping: Overview

 This supplementary material includes additional experimental results.
-In particular, we report: \begin{itemize} \item A more detailed analysis on the dynamic of the PRO (Per-Region Overlap) curve, alongside comparisons dealing with different integration thresholds; \item An ablation study concerning the architecture of the Feature Mapping networks, \ie the core components in our method; \item Additional quantitative and qualitative results dealing with both MVTec 3D-AD and Eyecandies; \item A type correction of the main paper.
+In particular, we report: \begin{itemize} \item A more detailed analysis on the dynamic of the PRO (Per-Region Overlap) curve, alongside comparisons dealing with different integration thresholds; \item An ablation study concerning the architecture of the Feature Mapping networks, \ie the core components in our method; \item An ablation study regarding the backbone employed as 2D Feature Extractor; \item Additional quantitative and qualitative results dealing with both MVTec 3D-AD and Eyecandies.

 \end{itemize}